marcoheisig/cl4py/README.md

 ```

 Of course, this requires you have some Lisp installed.
 If not, use
-something like `apt install sbcl` to correct this deficiency.
+something like `apt install sbcl`, `pacman -S sbcl` or `brew install sbcl`
-Once you have a running Lisp process, you can execute Lisp code on it:
+to correct this deficiency.
+Once you have a running Lisp process, you can
+execute Lisp code on it:
 ```
 lisp.eval("(+ 2 3)") # returns 5